raspberrypilearning/scratchpc-interactive-book/en/step_3.md

 ![Multiple pages of a book bound together on one edge with strong tape to make a book.](images/7-bind-spine.jpg)
 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-Once you have your book completed, you need to create your interaction tool; this tool will allow the reader to press the buttons because it acts as a **common ground** contact that can close the circuit for each of the cut-out pictures.
+Once you have your book completed, you need to create your interaction tool; this tool will allow the reader to press the buttons because it acts as a <span style="color: #0faeb0">common ground</span> contact that can close the circuit for each of the cut-out pictures.
 </p>

 In this example, I am making a magic wand as an interaction tool.
 For your tool, you can cut any shape you like from cardboard to wrap in foil, or simply have a look in the recycling bin for something suitable to wrap in foil.